google/WebFundamentals/src/content/en/fundamentals/payments/deep-dive-into-payment-request.md

 ### Defining Supported Payment Methods

-The Payment Request API is designed to support credit and debit card payments as well as third party payment methods (such as Android Pay).
+The Payment Request API is designed to support credit and debit card payments as well as third party payment methods (such as Pay with Google).

 You must supply an array of objects indicating your supported payment methods where each payment method must include a  `supportedMethods` parameter that